Rabios/Moonstone/README.md

 ### 1. Requirements:
 - [Lua](https://lua.org)
 Or:
-- Compiler/IDE: Use [Comet](http://hamady.org/comet.html) As It Is Simple To Use,You Can Compile Using Default Lua If You Don't Want To Use Compiler/IDE
+- Compiler/IDE: Use [Comet](http://hamady.org/comet.html) As It Is Simple To Use,You Can Compile Using Default Lua If You Don't Want To Use Compiler Or IDE
 ### 2. Writing Your First Example:
 - Create A `.lua ` File And Name It As You Want
 - Require `moonstone`